-Set out in section seven of this plan, we outline how we are making maximum use of local and national testing capacity.
-Annex One of the plan provides the overview of testing.
-This will enable the most timely and effective response to potential or suspected outbreaks in the city.
-Local testing arrangements are in place for NHS, care, education and other critical frontline workers in the city.
-This will ensure we can maintain critical services for residents as well as reassurance to our workforce.
-We will continue to support the roll out of rapid testing and appropriate responses to variants.
+Set out in section seven of this plan, we outline how we are making maximum use of local and national testing and vaccination capacity.
+Local testing arrangements are in place for NHS, care, education and other critical frontline workers in the city, and rapid testing is in place to support the daily decisions needed to keep vulnerable people safe and prevent transmission when someone is most infectious.

 Set out the timely and responsive testing, contact tracing and consequence management capacity needed to ensure effective delivery of this plan.

 Section eight and nine of our plan sets out the roles and responsibilities of the Salford case and consequence management team (CCMT) who are leading in all aspects of test, trace, contain and enable in Salford.
 The initial contact team from the council’s contact centre staff are skilled in building trust and gathering information from the public.
 Specialist health protection, infection control and environmental health staff then deal with the case and consequence management providing guidance, advice and support to complex settings, businesses and communities across the city and liaising with the Greater Manchester integrated hub and with the UK Health Security Agency (UKHSA formerly PHE).

 Outline the governance arrangements in place to oversee and steer this work locally.

 Our health protection board is providing leadership for delivery of this outbreak plan.
-The board is chaired by the Director of Public Health or their Deputy, and members will be drawn from health, care and community partners across the city.
-Arrangements (and terms of reference) are set out in Annex Two of this plan.
+The board is chaired by the Director of Public Health or their Deputy, and members convene from across the health, care and community partners in the city.
+The Board reports to the Salford Health and Wellbeing Board as one of its subgroups.

 Set out communications and engagement arrangements to support delivery of this plan, including any potential disproportionate equality impacts from the plan and how they will be mitigated.